thelordfish/Space-Invaders-Cpp-with-QT/README.md

 # Space Invaders in C++ with Qt

-A planty twist on the classic Space Invaders — written in C++ using Qt!
+A jelly Space Invaders — written in C++ using Qt!

-At the moment you play as a magical square in a witches garden.
 A spell gone wrong has caused random coloured jellies of various sizes to fall from the sky.
-You must eat them before they hit the ground and ruin the plants.
+You must eat them before they hit the ground.
+This is a space invaders game but with some jelly mechanics.

-To do:
-Add illustrations of yarrow, plaintain, dandelion, sorrel, hemlock, and various garden weeds, that explode with their name when hit.
-To help the user learn to identify plants.
+This started as a basic Space Invaders clone.
+A collision bug that slowed bullets inside enemies inspired a new direction: cutlery weapons and gooey, translucent jelly invaders that absorb hits before popping.

 ---